ansemjo/ansible-role-dotfiles/README.md

 - `dotfiles_links` is an array of symbolic links to create in the filesystem, where:
   - `file` is a relative link within the repository
   - `link` is the path of a symbolic link to that file
-  - `debian` is an additional symbolic link for Debian-based systems

 By default, the [repository](https://github.com/ansemjo/dotfiles) on GitHub is used and the files are checked out in `/usr/local/etc/dotfiles`.
 Symbolic links are created